 Since 2014, three MLB players, Oscar Taveras, Jose Fernandez, and then-recently retired Roy Halladay, all died from vehicle accidents that occurred while they were intoxicated.
 In 2015, pitcher C.C.
 Sabathia missed playing in the postseason when he checked himself into rehab for alcohol addiction.
 These are only a few highly publicized examples of how substance use has impacted, or ended, the lives of talented athletes.

-The results of Southlake Police’s investigation, and a subsequent investigation by Major League Baseball, have yet to be announced, but even if there is foul play involved in Skaggs’ death, more attention should be paid to the prevalence of substance use in baseball and other professional sports.
+The results of investigations by Southlake Police and Major League Baseball, have yet to be announced.
+Even if foul play is involved in Skaggs’ death, more attention should be paid to the prevalence of substance use in baseball and other professional sports.

 Amatus Recovery Centers, a division of Amatus Health, offers treatment for drug and alcohol addiction as well as co-occurring mental health disorders in facilities across the country.
 To learn more visit amatusrecoverycenters.com.